IndustAI/learning-group-structure/README.md

 # Learning Group Structure and Disentangled Representations of Dynamical Environments

-This folder contains notebooks that can be used to reproduce the experiments in our paper "Learning Disentangled Representations and Group Structure of Dynamical Environments"
+This folder contains notebooks that can be used to reproduce the experiments in our paper "Learning Disentangled Representations and Group Structure of Dynamical Environments", which was accepted to NeurIPS 2020.
+You can find the ArXiv version of our paper <a href="https://arxiv.org/abs/2002.06991">here</a>.

 # Requirements